Succession Set To Dominate TVs Delayed Emmys - UrduPoint

 'Succession' Set To Dominate TV's Delayed Emmys

-The small screen's equivalent of the Oscars typically takes place in September, but organizers opted for an unusual January slot this time around, correctly gambling that the entertainment industry walkouts would be over, and that stars would be free to walk the red carpet again.
+The small screen's equivalent of the Oscars typically takes place in September, but organizers opted for an unusual January slot this time around, correctly gambling that the entertainment industry walkouts would be over, and that stars would be free to attend.

+Stars and guests began making their way down the red carpet at the Peacock Theatre at LA Live in downtown Los Angeles ahead of the gala, which begins at 5:00 pm (0100 GMT Tuesday), and will be broadcast on Fox in the United States.

 The critically adored show charting the back-stabbing dynastic squabbles of an ultra-wealthy family has a whopping 27 nominations.
 It is the frontrunner for six awards including best drama, which it has won twice previously.